Snger/reading-notes/tools/subl.md

 ## Multiple Cursors in Sublime Text 2 Windows
 1. Windows : Extend selection upward/downward at all carets: Ctrl + Alt + Up/Down

+## How to jump to previous and last cursor in Sublime Text 3?
+1. Alt + - : Jump Back and Jump Forward – Jump Back allows you to go to previous editing positions.
+This goes hand in hand with Goto Definition: you can now inspect a symbol definition, and quickly jump back to where you were previously.
+Jump Back is bound to Alt+Minus by default.
+The menu entry is Goto > Jump Back
+2. Alt + Shift - : Jump forward

 ## Vintage Mode (Vi/Vim)
 1. Vintage is a vi mode editing package for Sublime Text.
 It allows you to combine vi's command mode with Sublime Text's features, including multiple selections.
 2. Vintage is disabled by default, via the ignored_packages setting.
 If you remove "Vintage" from the list of ignored packages, you'll be able to edit with vi keys